sltoboso88/houses_project/readme.md

 ## Model

-In this case we decided to do a linear model, for this we standardize all the variables so the comparation was easier.
-In the first moment we only used the features than looked more relative with the median\_houses\_value, as:
+In this case we decided to do a linear model, for this I standardized all the variables so the comparation was easier.
+In the first moment, I only used the features that looked more closely connected with the median\_houses\_value:

   - median\_income
   - ocean\_proximity
   - households\_median\_age
   - total\_rooms

-In the end we couldn’t find a very good model with only those features, so we decided to do a model with all the features, but even with this we couldn’t find a very good model with a good fit and spred residuals.
+In the end I couldn’t find a very good model with only those features, so I decided to do a model with all the features, but even with this I couldn’t find a very good model with a good fit and spread of residuals.

-For the future we should try other model with the purpose of find a way to predict the median house value.
+For the future it would be worthwile trying another model with the purpose of find a way to predict the median house value.